 - Rewards work.
 The Working Family Credit helps families on low wages get ahead.
 The credit is only available to lower-income people with earnings from work, and encourages the lowest-paid workers to work more hours.

 - Helps children succeed.
-Research on the federal Earned Income Tax Credit (EITC), on which the Working Family Credit is based, has shown long-lasting positive effects for children in families that receive it.
+Research on the federal Earned Income Tax Credit, on which the Working Family Credit is based, has shown long-lasting positive effects for children in families that receive it.
 These children are healthier, do better in school, and are more likely to go to college and earn more as adults.

 - Makes taxes more equitable.
 The Working Family Credit offsets a portion of the state and local taxes that lower-income working people pay, such as sales taxes.
-But even with the existing credit, low- and moderate-income Minnesotans on average pay a larger share of their incomes in state and local taxes than higher-income households.
+But even with the existing credit, low- and moderate-income Minnesotans on average pay a larger share of their incomes in state and local taxes than high-income households.

 Learn more at the Minnesota Budget Project.

-Are you in the MFIP program?
+Are you enrolled in MFIP?